SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/05-Homework.md

 ### Comments
 We register George in the Light side and Peter in the Dark side.

-After receiving "End" we print both sides, ordered by membersCount and then by name.
+After receiving "**End**" we print both sides, ordered by membersCount and then by name.

 ### Examples
 | **Input** | **Output** |